 Intelligence analysts take known information, report on it and make informed predictions based on that information to protect and advance national interests.

 System analysts design and study organizational processes and IT solutions to improve business efficiency and productivity.

-Completion time varies based on already accumulated general education credits, and courses necessary to complete major concentration.
+Completion time varies based on already accumulated 60 credits, 2.5 minimum GPA, and courses necessary to complete major concentration.
 The degree requires 121 credit hours.
 It is up to the student and advisor to decide the appropriate number of hours to take each semester.